NiklasSchwind/NLP-SCAN/README.md

 pip3 install -r requirements.txt
 ```

-There is a shellscript called "setup_environment.sh" that does sets up the environment automatically.

 ## Apply NLP-SCAN to unlabeled text dataset

 1. Save unlabeled dataset as text file with one text per line